joshuamhtsang/short_straw/README.md

 # Example requests

-Create a new session with name 'my_first_session', id 1234, with 3 choices: Apple, Orange and Banana:
+Create a new session with name 'my_first_session' with 3 choices: Apple, Orange and Banana:

-$ curl --header "Content-Type: application/json" --request PUT --data '{"name":"my_first_session","choices":["Apple","Orange","Banana"]}' localhost:2828/session/1234
+$ curl --header "Content-Type: application/json" --request POST --data '{"name":"my_first_session","choices":"Apple,Orange,Banana"}' localhost:2828/sessions

-This creates a 'resource'.
-You can now retrieve that session resource:
+The session will be created with a dynamically assigned ID in the database.
+To retrieve that session, you need to know its ID (session_id):

+$ curl --header "Content-Type: application/json" --request GET localhost:2828/sessions/<session_id>

+To get a full list of all created sessions:

-$ curl --header "Content-Type: application/json" --request GET  localhost:2828/session/1234
+$ curl --header "Content-Type: application/json" --request GET localhost:2828/sessions

 # Running the postgres database